ADIRONDACK PEAK FALL COLOR

 Indian Lake, NY

-New shooting locations and some of the most beautiful fall foliage in the Adirondack’s Central Lake Country!
+In the Central Lake Country, with some of the most beautiful fall foliage in the Adirondacks!

 This workshop tends to fill quickly.
 Register soon to reserve a slot.

 Each section of the Adirondack Park is distinctively different, harboring its own scenic wonders.
-The south-central Adirondack lake country around Indian Lake is carpeted with lush forests sprinkled with numerous lakes and ponds.
+The south-central Adirondacks around Indian Lake is adorned with lush forests, large lakes and numerous ponds.
+What makes this area so special is the mix of evergreens and hardwoods.
+Spruce poke like steeples amongst birches, maple, beech, and others.
 The autumn forests explode with color; yellows, oranges and reds are mixed with aquamarine, tangerine, cherry, peach — the colors creating impressionistic paintings on the waters.
 With the changing of the seasons, fog rises from the waters most mornings, softening the colors to beautiful pastels.

 The area also offers some of the finest river, stream and waterfall photography in the Park, especially along the Indian and Cedar Rivers, which alternate between wild whitewater and placid stretches that reflect the fall colors.
 The possibilities for creative photography here are unbounded.